ashit8450/ECE6310-Introduction-to-Computer-Vision/Lab1-Convolutions,Separable Filters,Sliding Window/README.md

 </p>

 #### Conclusion
 The output from all the three variations of the mean filters are the same.
-However the convolution has become faster
+However the convolution becomes faster.

 #### Instruction
 The following command needs to be executed first to create an executable,